What are the opportunities for cultural tourism from Europe?

 Young and hip: 20-39

 This segment mainly consists of couples and groups of friends.
-The majority of this group prefers sun and beach holidays.
-However, they are increasingly incorporating cultural elements.
+Most tourists in this group prefer sun and beach holidays.
+However, they increasingly incorporate cultural elements too.
 Women are generally more interested in cultural elements than men.
 Men prefer more action-oriented activities.
-Around a third of this segment is interested in holidays with an emphasis on culture.
+Around a third of this segment are interested in holidays with an emphasis on culture.

 - Develop packages for younger people.
-Include some cultural highlights next to sun and beach activities.
+Include some cultural highlights in addition to sun and beach activities.

 - Accommodation providers should offer night-time entertainment with local musicians.

-This is the largest cultural traveller segment.
-They are often motivated cultural tourists.
+This is the largest cultural tourist segment.
+Many members of this group are motivated cultural tourists.

 - For tips, see ‘motivated cultural tourist’.